From Eviction to a Crossing: When Survival Becomes a Site of Transformation

 Your nervous system decides before your mind does.
 You can see someone's credentials.
 You can hear about their experience.
 You can intellectually recognize their qualifications.
 But if your body contracts in their presence or if your shoulders tighten, your breath shortens, and your guts say something is off; that somatic response throughout your body matters more than any resume, testimonials, or referrals.

 This is why I am unable to rush.
 Why I ask more than spout rules or regulations.
 This is also why I create spaces for silence to exist instead of filling it with my own knowledge.
-Because the work is not about me proving I know things.
-It is about creating conditions where you can access your own knowing.
+It takes practice.
+The work is not about me proving I know things because that is false.
+It is about creating conditions where tender humans can access their own knowing.
 You are the authority of you.

 The Difference Between Guidance and Control

 The good death support is collaborative, not prescriptive.
 This distinction matters immensely.
-Because when support becomes control or when a guide centers their expertise over your experience, then you just gave your agency away.
+You are probably not hiring someone to take over your death.
+You are hiring someone to support you in shaping it yourself.
+When support becomes control or when a guide centers their expertise over your experience, then you just gave your agency away.
 And your agency attached and alive is the whole point.

 • I do not tell you what you are supposed to want.
 I can, however, help you figure out what you do want.